sbuoso/Cardio-PINN/README.md

     - epochs        : number of training epocs
     - d_param       : number of points for tensor sampling of tuples (p_endo,T_a)
     - learn_rate    : learning rate

+# Usage example:
+After setting all input parameters described, PINN can be trained on a synthetic anatomy generated using the shape model as:

+`python Generate_shapes.py`

+`python CardioPINN.py`

 The code is developed by Dr. Stefano Buoso `buoso@biomed.ee.ethz.ch` [Cardiac Magnetic Resonance group](http://www.cmr.ethz.ch/), Institute for Biomedical Engineering, ETH Zurich, University of Zurich.